-Silica is put into a silicon furnace at high temperature to drive the oxygen out of silica, the reaction between silica and carbon produce silicon.
-The powdered silicon then combined with methyl chloride and heated once again, forming methysilane, phenylsiane, vinylsilane and fluoroalkylsilane, which after further reaction and refinement, made the silicones including fluids, rubbers, liquid rubbers, resins and silanes.
+Silica is put into a silicon furnace at a high temperature to drive the oxygen out of silica, the reaction between silica and carbon produces silicon.
+The powdered silicon was then combined with methyl chloride and heated once again, forming methysilane, phenylsiane, vinylsilane, and fluoroalkylsilane, which after further reaction and refinement, made the silicones including fluids, rubbers, liquid rubbers, resins, and silanes.

-Is silicone safe or toxic? is silicone environmental friendly? these are frequently asked questions, as we are paying more attention to safety and nature.
-The answer lies on the safety of silicone compounds: siloxanes D4 and D5.
+Is silicone safe or toxic? is silicone environmentally friendly? these are frequently asked questions, as we are paying more attention to safety and nature.
+The answer lies in the safety of silicone compounds: siloxanes D4 and D5.

 D4 is a persistent, bioaccumulative and toxic (PBT) substance and D5 is a very persistent, very bioaccumulative (vPvB) substance .

-But the silicone industry, independent scientific panels and government authorities in several world regions initiated environmental monitoring program in 2016, had produced a robust data demonstrates that:
+But the silicone industry, independent scientific panels, and government authorities in several world regions initiated environmental monitoring program in 2016, had produced a robust data demonstrating that:

 Siloxanes pose little or no risk to the environment